PHRASAL VERBS

 Check off

-Here are the things you've to buy, so you can check each one off when you go for food shopping.
+Here are the things you've to buy, so you can check each one off when

 A pretty assistant checked off guests' names as they arrived.